SophieVirtue/Boomtown/README.md

 # Boomtown 🏙

-Building a database for a back-end application supporting a sharing economy.
+Building a database for a back-end application supporting a sharing economy, while also building a user interface for user interaction to share items with other users.
+Please note that dowloading and running this project will not work, as a database is required.

 ## Technologies Used